mittsh/marionette-tabs/README.md

 - `Tab.Collection` - a simple collection of TabItems.
 - `Tab.ItemView` - this may be extended to change the appearance of the tabs.
 - `Tab.CollectionView` - this may be extended to change the appearance of the tab bar.
-- `Tab.TabItem` - this model that throw errors if required properties are missing.
+- `Tab.Item` - this model that throw errors if required properties are missing.

-For the most basic usage you will only need to create a `Tabs.Collection` for your tabs and add `Tabs.Behavior` to your layout.
+For the most basic usage you will only need to create a `Tab.Collection` for your tabs and add `Tab.Behavior` to your layout.

 ## Basic Usage